Reading Time: 4 minutes

 This article is about dropping the right things.

 We’re often tempted to ditch an idea at the first hint of criticism or resistance.

 Here’s my favourite example.

-Setting: a corporate lecture on nutrition.
-Bay Street financial types encrust the edges of a conference table.
+This happened during a corporate lecture on nutrition.
+Fancy Bay Street financial types sat around the edge of a conference table, firing questions away.

 “I was trying to eat more carrots but then I heard they have a lot of sugar.”